trucotecon40/widget/README.md

-`<number-chart>` is a web component designed to show the size of results in an elasticSearch index.
+`<youtube-displayer>` is a web component designed to show a youtube video.

 ## Usage